 5 cans Vienna sausage links, sliced in half

-Optional: green and black pitted olives
+green and black pitted olives (optional)

-Sauté the green peppers and onion in olive oil or lard until limp.
-Add the garlic cloves and fry an additional minute or two.
-Add the chopped tomatoes and let simmer for about 5 minutes.
-Place this vegetable mixture into a large covered pan.
 Add the rice, ham broth, tomato sauce, wine, and sausage links.
 Bring to a boil, reduce heat, cover and let simmer until the rice is cooked, approximately 20-30 minutes.

 Special thanks to Jorge Gerena (and his mom) of Newark, NJ for helping us refine this recipe.

-Copyright 1996-2008
+Copyright 1996-2011

 iCuban logo

-Visit All of Our Sites
+Visit All of Our Sites:

 iCuban.com | Cuban-Food-USA.com | Cuban-Christmas.com | Three Guys From Miami

-Legal and Privacy Policy
+About Us/Contact Us | Legal and Privacy Policy